If you’re a runner, you’re not just looking for a pet. You’re looking for a training partner.

 Watch out for: Will become destructive if bored

-Weimaraners are sleek, fast, and built for sustained movement.
-They make excellent running partners for experienced owners who can provide consistent exercise.
+Weimaraners are sleek and fast, built for sustained movement.
+They make good running partners for experienced owners who stay consistent with exercise.

 Best for: Intermediate to advanced runners